SilkRose/Pony/stories/afterlife-affection/afterlife-affection.md

 "Did you fall out of bed?"

 Pinkie shakes her head.
-"I got a Pinkie Sense and it made me fall out of bed."
+"I got a Pinkie Sense.
+I wasn't expecting one and I fell out of bed."

 "What was it for?"
-Sunset asks, concerned.
+Sunset asks in concern.

 "You…"

 Both ponies went quiet as they stare at each other.

-Sunset paws as the ground, unsure of what to say.
+Sunset paws as the ground.
+"You get them too when I come around?"

 Pinkie steps closer to Sunset.
 "Sunset?"